 Plus, she was only 79.

-You can read many of the essays Mary Helen has written for The Iowa Source since 1998 in The Six-Minute Memoir, a Bur Oak book coming in fall 2022 from the University of Iowa Press.
+You can read many of the essays Mary Helen has written for The Iowa Source since 1998 in The Six-Minute Memoir, a Bur Oak book from the University of Iowa Press.
 Her novel, The World of Pondside, will be published by Blackstone this April.